teiniker/teiniker-lectures-softwaretesting/introduction/python/modules/README.md

 Modules can import other modules.
 It is customary but not required to place all import statements at the beginning of a module (or script, for that matter).
-The imported module names are placed in the importing module’s global symbol table.
+The **imported module names are placed in the importing module’s global symbol table**.

-The import statement does not enter the names of the functions defined in fibo directly in the current symbol table; it only enters the module name fibo there.
-Using the module name you can access the functions:
+_Example_: The import statement does not enter the names of the functions defined in fibo directly in the current symbol table.
+It **only enters the module name fibo** there.
+Using the module name you can access the functions.

-_Example_:
 ```Python
 import fibo

 fibo.fib(1000)
 ```

-If the module name is followed by as, then the name following as is bound directly to the imported module.
+_Example_: If the module name is followed by **as**, then the name following as is bound directly to the imported module.
 This is effectively importing the module in the same way that import fibo will do, with the only difference of it being available as fib.

-_Example_:
 ```Python
 import fibo as fib
 ```

-There is a variant of the import statement that imports names from a module directly into the importing module’s symbol table.
+_Example_: There is a variant of the import statement that **imports names from a module directly** into the importing module’s symbol table.

-_Example_:
 ```Python
 from fibo import fib, fib2

 fib(500)
 ```

-There is even a variant to import all names that a module defines:
+_Example_: There is even a variant to **import all names** that a module defines.

-_Example_:
 ```Python
 from fibo import *